expertmac2/TwitchLogger/README.md

 A program that logs a Twitch IRC channel.
 It will output in a human-friendly .txt file and a .json file for easy use with other projects.
 The dates and times will be in GMT.

+This branch of TwitchLogger is meant as a "bare minimum" version.
+It does not use PircBotX, instead it uses PircBot, which is what PircBotX is based on.
+It also does not include the Swing GUI.
+This version can even be run on a jailbroken iOS device with the Classpath package from the Cydia/Telesphoreo repository!

 Feel free to fork TwitchLogger and do what you wish with it.

 ## Usage